|Duration:||2 semesters (1 Year)|

 The Technical Communication (Co-op) program is an intensive learning/work experience designed to prepare you for a career as a technical communicator (writer, editor, documentation specialist) in a variety of fields.

-Upon graduation, you will be able to design, research, draft, edit and produce technical documents for a wide range of audiences and purposes.
+Upon graduation, you'll will be able to design, research, draft, edit and produce technical documents for a wide range of audiences and purposes.

-The first semester of the program prepares you for the co–operative work placement which takes place in the Winter semester.
-An integral component of the program, the work placement experience provides you with the opportunity to apply knowledge and skills gained in the first academic term.
-In turn, you'll acquire on–the–job knowledge and skills which will be applied to projects during the second academic term.
+The first semester of the program prepares you for the co-operative work placement which takes place in the Winter term.
+An integral component of the program, the work placement experience provides you with the opportunity to apply knowledge and skills gained in the first academic semester.
+In turn, you'll acquire on-the-job insight and learning which will be applied to projects during the second academic semester.

 Working with the Co-op Co-ordinator, you'll arrange and ultimately benefit from a meaningful work placement with an employer committed to helping you meet your learning goals.

-You should be prepared to pay approximately $750/semester for books and materials.
+You should be prepared to pay approximately $1100/semester for books and materials.

 - A recognized degree or three year post secondary diploma from an accredited institution; OR

 - Mature Student Status (age 19 or older) with 3 to 5 years of documented work experience in a related field.
 Relevant references must be provided.